AdrielleRivera/Dennise-Bello---Portfolio/README.md

 - The Apps Page now includes all 16 finalized images.
 The layout is not yet responsive for devices with a maximum width of 991px.
 Responsive adjustments are planned for completion next week.

+- I adjusted the spacing on the Apps Page to enhance readability and ensure a user-friendly experience, which is vital for effective UI/UX design.
+While this is not the final iteration, the adjustments create a clear and professional layout to showcase my fiancée's Virtual Assistant experience to her future clients.
+These improvements reflect a focus on accessibility and client-centered design.

 ```````````````
 1. Before and After Navbar Problem: